 To date, no one has taken a human driver entirely out of the cab of a semi-truck to deliver freight on public roads.
 In the coming months, we intend to change that.

 Before this pilot, a human has always been the last line of defense from abnormal risks in a vehicle.
 Driver-Out takes responsibility away from the human driver and places it solely on our autonomous driving system.
 Removing a human driver from the vehicle is a tremendously complicated process that involves our proprietary software, integration of hardware from multiple strategic partners, and numerous layers of safety verification.
-We are building a safe and reliable system with double and sometimes triple redundancy that is intended to ensure the autonomous driving system is capable of identifying situations ahead of time, evaluating these situations, and safely resolving these situations entirely on its own.
+We are building a safe and reliable system with double and sometimes triple redundancy that is intended to ensure the driverless trucking system is capable of identifying situations ahead of time, evaluating these situations, and safely resolving these situations entirely on its own.

 It is important to note that there is a significant difference between the technical and operating complexity of a driver-in system (L2/L3) and our driver-out system (L4).
 L2/L3 systems are expected to make mistakes, even safety-critical ones.
 As such, they all maintain a backup human driver with full responsibility for the vehicle and the expectation that the human driver must intervene when needed.
 With an L4 truck, any internal hardware or software failure and all on-road scenarios must be detected and mitigated independently by the truck’s systems.
 Most autonomous driving systems for trucks are designed to operate in L2 and L3 in which the human bears the ultimate responsibility.
 The ultimate goal of developing L4 autonomous semi-truck technology is to be able to completely remove the human driver by equipping the autonomous driving system with the ability to completely replicate these types of human decisions and actions.